HazCod/BruggmanQ/README.md

 Requires your web user (www-data in apache2) to be added in the sudoers group to avoid permission errors.

-Add this line: *www-data ALL = NOPASSWD: /usr/bin/python2*
+Add this line: *www-data ALL = NOPASSWD: /usr/bin/python2* (He can only run python scripts in sudo)

 If your web user is not www-data, change it in scripts/manage_templates.py.